Ryan-Page-2024/Love-Country/Data/README.md

 Post Malone has stops in Major U.S. cities like Las Vegas, Dallas, New York, and Miami.

 ## 4. Lyrics_in_Context:
-This tab presents a lyric analysis for songs, including:
+This tab provides a lyric analysis for songs, featuring:
-Specific Words and their occurrences in song lines, Each line is classified into thematic categories, Sentiment analysis labels all instances as Positive or Negative, The dataset also includes metadata like artist hometowns and line numbers in the lyrics.
+<br> Word occurrences within song lines,
+<br> Thematic classification of each line,
+<br> Sentiment analysis, labeling lines as Positive or Negative, and
+<br> Metadata such as artist hometowns and lyric line numbers.

 ## 5. Line_Categorized:
-This tab provides classification and sentiment analysis for songs by line, including:
+This tab presents classification and sentiment analysis for songs at the line level, including:
+<br> Thematic categorization of each line, and
-Lines categorized under themes, and Metadata like stanza and line number.
+<br> Metadata such as stanza and line numbers.
-This structured breakdown helps in understanding thematic trends and sentiment distribution.
+<br> This structured breakdown provides insights into thematic trends and sentiment distribution within the lyrics.